1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 (Source: Morningstar)

-Its balanced by sectors as well, with exposure to every part of the US and global economy.
+It's balanced by sectors as well, with exposure to every part of the US and global economy.

 (Source: Morningstar)